gahssi/WAFfle-Defender/README.md

 - /var/log/apache2/access.log
 - /var/log/apache2/modsec_audit.log

-Note: Make sure to set an environment variable in your VM for your GPT API key before running the analysis layer scripts (if using the updated versions).
+Note: Ensure you set a shell environment variable for your GPT API key before running the analysis layer (if using GPT).
 ```bash
 export OPENAI_API_KEY='<api_key_here>'
 ```

 ### TODOs (for way into the future)
-- Figure out how to make analysis layer compatible with other WAFs (ModSecurity 2.x is an Apache module, others may be standalone or may not be Apache-based)
+- Make analysis layer compatible with other WAFs (including webservers beyond Apache)
-- Make a shell script to simplify installation and configuration process
+- Make a shell script to simplify installation and configuration process for all required components